Apomu

-Apomu is a medium-sized town in the Osun state.
-It has a population of about 71,656 people.
+Apomu is a medium-sized town in Osun State.
+It had a population of about 71,656 people in 2016.

 History

-It is a historic town in osun state South west Yoruba territory, dating to the 16th century.
+Apomu is a historic Yoruba town in Osun State, South west Nigeria, dating to the 16th century.
 For about 400 years, it was the only commercial center in the whole Oyo Empire.
 For its commercial endeavors, Apomu is well-known throughout Yoruba territory.

 Climate

 In Apomu, the entire year is hot and unpleasant, with the wet season being overcast and the dry season being partly cloudy.
-The average annual temperature ranges from 67 to 94 degrees Fahrenheit, rarely falling below 61 or rising over 98.
+The average annual temperature ranges from 19 to 34 degrees Celsius (67 to 94 degrees Fahrenheit), rarely falling below 61 °F or rising over 98 °F.

 Apomu's Hot Temperature

-From January 21 to April 9, the hot season, with an average daily high temperature exceeding 92°F, lasts for 2.6 months.
-In Apomu, March is the hottest month of the year, with an average high of 93°F and low of 74°F.
+From January 21 to April 9, the hot season, with an average daily high temperature exceeding 92 °F, lasts for 2.6 months.
+In Apomu, March is the hottest month of the year, with an average high of 93 °F and low of 74 °F.

 Apomu's Cool Temperature

-The 3.7-month cool season, which runs from June 15 to October 4, has an average daily maximum temperature of less than 85°F. With an average low of 71°F and high of 83°F, August is the coldest month of the year in Apomu.
+The 3.7-month cool season, which runs from June 15 to October 4, has an average daily maximum temperature of less than 85 °F. With an average low of 71 °F and high of 83 °F, August is the coldest month of the year in Apomu.